 HID (High-Intensity Discharge)

 The HID lights are perhaps the most difficult variety on this list to start setting up.
-They require more effort to set up and get the most out of.
+They require more effort to set up and get the most of.
 But they also help provide a really intense and strong light source for your tomato plants.

 What To Look For When Getting Grow Lights For Tomatoes